Rogaland/lz-docs/docs/create-vm.md

 First we will be making a `Network Security Group` (NSG).
 This resource works as a software defined firewall and in this resource you will need to define the allowed traffic to your **subnet**.

-    NOTE: The NSG should is applied to the subnet, not the individual resource.
+    NOTE: The NSG should be applied to the subnet, not the individual resource.
     This imples that all inbound/outbound rules in the NSG will be applied to the entire subnet.
     Thus your rules should be as specific as possible to avoid allowing unwanted traffic.